llarryliu/llarryliu.github.io/_pages/about.md

 Feel free to contact! (liuzb0129@outlook.com)

 # 🔥 News
-- *2025.02*: &nbsp;🎉🎉 Enrolled in SAIS, UCAS as a PhD student in Computer science.
+- *2025.02*: &nbsp;🎉🎉 Enrolled in SAIS, UCAS as a Ph.D. student in Computer science.

 # 📝 Publications